 Lastly, system heterogeneity refers to the diversity of clients in terms of their computation capabilities or the amount of resources they are willing to use during the training.
 In a typical FL setup, all participating clients must perform the same amount of local gradient steps before each communication.
 Consequently, a highly heterogeneous cluster of devices results in significant and unexpected delays due to slow clients or stragglers.

-One approach addressing system heterogeneity or dealing with slow clients is client selection strategies \citep{LuoXiao2021,Reisizadeh2020,WangJoshi2019}.
-Basically, client sampling can be organized in such a way that slow clients do not delay the global synchronization and clients with similar computational capabilities are sampled in each communication round.
+One approach addressing system heterogeneity or dealing with slow clients is client selection strategies \citep{WangJoshi2019,Reisizadeh2020,LuoXiao2021}.
+Basically, client sampling can be organized so that slow clients do not delay global synchronization, and clients with similar computational capabilities are sampled in each communication round.

-In contrast to the above strategy, we propose that clients perform as few or as many local steps as their local resources allow.
-In other words, we consider the full participation setup where each client decides how much local computation to perform before communication.
-Informally, slow clients do less local work than fast clients, and during the synchronization of local trained models, the slowdown caused by the struggles will be minimized.
+Unlike the above strategy, we suggest clients take local steps based on their resources.
+We consider the full participation setup where clients decide how much local computation to perform before communication.
+Informally, slow clients do less local work than fast clients, and during the synchronization of locally trained models, the slowdown caused by the stragglers will be minimized see section \ref{seq_time}.